slep2-0/WindowsRootkit/README.md

 ### 5. DLL Hiding

 Traverses through the `PEB` structure of the process that is given, attempts to find the requested DLL, and unlinks it from the list.

+### 6. File Protection

+Hooks the IRP_MJ_CREATE on the NTFS FileSystem driver, to deny file modification, as well deletion (basically "locks" the file).

 ---
 ## Messaging Capabilities